dankinder/walker/README.md

 - Want a broad or scalable focused crawl of the web
 - Want to prioritize what you (re)crawl, and how often
-- Want control over where you store crawled data and what you use it for (walker stores links and metadata internally, passing pages and files on to you)
+- Want control over where you store crawled data and what you use it for (walker needs to store links and metadata, where to store and what to do with returned data is up to you)
 - Want a smart crawler that will avoid junk (ex. crawler traps)
 - Want the performance of Cassandra and flexibility to do batch processing
 - Want to crawl non-html file types
-- Aren't interested in built-in web graph generation and search indexing (or want to do it yourself)
+- Aren't interested in built-in page rank generation and search indexing (or want to do it yourself)

 # Architecture in brief